 The compliance deadline for OSHA’s Final Rule on Respirable Crystalline Silica Exposure is suddenly upon us.
 With less than two weeks left, it’s time to make sure you have all your bases covered.
 Here’s an overview of the new requirements of the final rule and key facts you should kno

 We know that silica exposure is bad.
 It can lead to serious, sometimes fatal, health problems.
 And exposure is more common than you’d think.
 Learn about respirable silica dust, exposure risks and the health effects of silica exposure.

 OSHA has released its final rule occupational exposure to respirable crystalline silica.
-These standards will protect more than 2 million workers who are at risk for exposure to respirable crystalline silica in the workplace, but it will also come at a cost to employers.
-Here’s an ove
+This silica standard will protect more than 2 million workers who are at risk for exposure to respirable crystalline silica in the workplace, but it will also come at a cost to employers.
+Here’s a

 Silica dust exposure is a serious threat to workers.
 When silica dust enters the lungs it scratches the surface of tissue in the respiratory system, leading to scarring that blocks the absorption of oxygen.
 This causes irreversible damage to lungs that, in the end, can be fatal.